 Digital asset management helps your team quickly find and maintain the right files for every project.

 Files such as company logos, color palettes, photos, and videos are all frequently shared across marketing and branding materials.
-Too often, old logos and outdated photos are used simply because there was no way to efficiently distribute the refreshed versions.
+Too often, old logos and outdated photos are used simply because there was no way to distribute the refreshed versions efficiently.

 Having a central repository for all on-brand assets ensures teams, partners, affiliates, agencies, and clients always have access to the latest approved versions of files.